 Middle Republican NRD has an ongoing project with the Frenchman Valley Irrigation District (FVID) to conduct recharge through their surface delivery system and use the water for Compact compliance if necessary.
-NeDNR continued discussions with FVID in 2021 about potential improvements to FVID's infrastructure.
+NeDNR continued discussions with FVID in 2022 about potential improvements to FVID's infrastructure.

 Lower Republican NRD has an agreement with NBID that establishes water savings through the placement of automated gates.
-Lower Republican NRD and NeDNR provided a letter of support for NBID's grant application for water delivery to the Superior Canal and assisted with developing NBID's application.